MeghaRawat3/setting-up-LAMP-Stack-using-shell-scripting/README.md

 ```
 The above command is used to restart the apache2 web service.

+### With this the LAMP stack installation is completed.
 **You can find the complete code at my Github [MeghaRawat3](https://github.com/MeghaRawat3/setting-up-LAMP-Stack-using-shell-scripting)**